matthewdmdolan/world-bank-economic-indicators-db/README.md

 # Introduction

 As someone who is passionate about social and economic research, having an acessible data model for countries across the globe proved to be a very exciting concept.
-In my role, I often have to perform EDAs on economic data and having a dataset to experiment with to prototype some analyses using more obscure R stats packages would save me a lot of time.
+In my role, I often have to perform EDAs on economic data, and having a familiar dataset to prototype some analyses using the more obscure R stats packages, would save me a lot of time and headache.

 # Data